cheaprbytheduzn/ecusers/README.md

   ]
 }
 ```
 Apply the `cleanup` recipe to remove the users.
-E.g. on your, node override the run_list temporarily:
+E.g. on your node, override the run_list temporarily:

 ```bash
 chef-client --once -o "recipe[ecusers::cleanup]" ...